AShiningRay/SwanKernel-LGV20/README.md

-# SwanKernel for the LG V20
+# SwanKernel for the LG V20, G5 and G6 family of devices.

-SwanKernel is an android kernel based on the latest Lineage OS 18.1 sources for the V20, aiming to bring those features and updates and improve them with some extra tuning, fixing and external features tailored specifically for the LG V20.
+SwanKernel is an android kernel based on the latest Lineage OS 18.1 sources for the LG msm8996 phones, aiming to bring those features and updates and improve them with some extra tuning, fixing and external features tailored specifically for them.

-This kernel is based on Linux 3.18.140, and has become EOL with the last commit, as i don't think there's anything else that can be optimized for the V20 on this source anymore.
+This kernel is based on Linux 3.18.140 and has become EOL, as i don't think there's anything else that can be optimized on this source anymore. i might do some minor improvements here and there, but nothing major.

 ### Which phone variants/models does this kernel support?

-This kernel supports the following models for now:
+This kernel supports the following models:

-* `H910/H915`
-* `H918`
-* `H990`
-* `LS997`
-* `US996`
-* `VS995`

-But support for other variants of some models like the H990 will be coming at a later date.
+* G5  -> `H850, H830, RS988`
+*	G6  -> `H870, US997, H872`
+*	V20 -> `H910, H918, H990, LS997, US996, VS995`

-If you are looking for the precompiled zips, they can be found at XDA [right here](https://forum.xda-developers.com/t/kernel-3-18-140-swankernel-for-the-lg-v20.4352171/).
+If you are looking for the precompiled zips, they can be found at XDA [right here](https://forum.xda-developers.com/t/kernel-3-18-140-swankernel-for-the-lg-v20.4352171/).(LG V20 only)

 ### What does this kernel try to achieve?